Preciousomonze/wp-plugin-deploy-helper/README.md

 # WordPress Plugin Deploy Helper 🤾🏽‍♂️🚀
-Helps to easily zip all files and folders to be ready for plugin install
+Helps to easily zip all files and folders to be ready for plugin install, the WordPress way.

 Also for extraction to wordpress-org folder for auto deploy :), don't get? https://github.com/10up/action-wordpress-plugin-deploy for more info.